KeyW Leadership Team

 Mike is responsible for the direction and success of all KeyW financial, accounting, planning and treasury functions.
 He brings over 35 years of progressive business and financial management experience with technology-based companies that offer both products and services to the federal government and commercial marketplace.

 Before coming to KeyW, Mike was the Senior Vice President and Chief Financial Officer to Engility Corporation where he was responsible for the successful spinout of the government services portfolio from L3 Corporation, pre-IPO financing efforts and the creation of a corporate financial structure.

 Before Engility, Mike held senior executive positions with Alion Science and Technology, Science Applications International Corporation (SAIC), Network Solutions Inc., Geo Trans Inc. and System Development Corporation (SDC).

 Mike received his Bachelor of Science degree from George Mason University in Business Administration with a concentration in finance and recently completed an Advance Management Program (AMP) at Georgetown University’s McDonough School of Business.

 Executive Vice President, Chief Operating Officer

-Mark is responsible for ensuring that goals for revenue and profit are met and supporting the CEO in formulating current and long-range plans, objectives and policies.
-Mark also provides direction for the organization, business development and financial management.
-He has over 30 years of multi-disciplined management experience related to systems development, operation and life cycle support.
+John helps ensure that KeyW’s revenue and profit goals are met, supports the CEO in formulating current and long-range plans, objectives and policies and provides direction for the organization, business development and financial management.

 Executive Vice President, Business Development